Altinn/altinn-studio-docs/content/app/getting-started/create-user/_index.en.md

 To get an organization in Altinn Studio, your organization must

 - be a service owner and have an agreement with Altinn, or
-- offer service development on behalf of service owners
+- offer service development in Altinn Studio on behalf of organizations in public sector

 Organizations that are not service owners will not get access to their own test or production environment.